2021 ANNUAL HUMANISTIC MANAGEMENT CONFERENCE

 Media scholar and philosopher.
 Cyberpunk.
 Doctor of Humanities in the field of Art Sciences.

-FU Pingping is currently a Professor of OB in Nottingham University Business School China.
+FU Pingping is currently a Professor of OB in University of Nottingham Ningbo China.

 Paul is a founder member of the UK Chapter of the Humanistic Management Network and a member of its steering group.